k1r0s/kaop-ts/README.md

 [![downloads](https://img.shields.io/npm/dm/kaop-ts.svg)](https://www.npmjs.com/package/kaop-ts)
 [![Known Vulnerabilities](https://snyk.io/test/npm/kaop-ts/badge.svg)](https://snyk.io/test/npm/kaop-ts)

 Lightweight, modular, framework agnostic and **easy to use** AOP library written in TypeScript that takes advantage of ES2016 Decorators.
+Aspect Oriented Programming is a tool to change, extend, modify the behavior of methods and constructors non-invasively.
+If you have any doupt about this tecnique check the [resources](#resources).

 ### Get started